It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

 However, there is a special exception that monthly fixed salary and salary paid as in advance notification to the tax office can be deductible.

 So it is common practice to claim deduction applying the exception for the director’s compensation.

 The director’s compensation also provides tax benefits for personal income tax.

-In such way, it is possible to reduce the burden of both corporate and personal income taxes by applying the salary income deduction for the calculation of personal income tax while claiming deduction of the director’s compensation for the calculation of corporation tax. it is the chief tax advantage benefited by shift from sole proprietorship to a legal entity.
+In such a way, it is possible to reduce the burden of both corporate and personal income taxes by applying the salary income deduction for the calculation of personal income tax while claiming deduction of the director’s compensation for the calculation of corporation tax. it is the chief tax advantage benefited by a shift from a sole proprietorship to a legal entity.

 If almost all of the company’s profits are paid out as the director’s compensation, it can bring the corporate tax burden close to zero, but at the same time, it incurs the social insurance premium costs at about 28%.
 Considering such premium costs and income tax burden at progressive tax rate, your take-home pay may be lesser than what you earned as a self-employed.

-Incidentally, implication of consumption tax, which is imposed on gross sales, is not much different between a corporation and a sole proprietor.
+Incidentally, the implication of consumption tax, which is imposed on gross sales, is not much different between a corporation and a sole proprietor.